Does Your Name Impact your Chances in the Jobs Market?

 What’s in a name?

-What’s in a Name? is set in a dinner party at which the character played by Thomas announced the name he has decided on for the baby his wife is expecting.
+What’s in a Name? is set in a dinner party at which the father tells his guests the name he has decided on for the baby his wife is expecting.
 The play then explores the different reactions of the other dinner party guests to this announcement.

 The play is a comedy in which the jokes fall naturally into the conversation in a way that almost suggests the different characters didn’t realise that they had said something funny, but the subject is increasingly serious.